pingcap/docs-tidb-operator/en/get-started.md

 TiDB Operator also makes it easy to perform a rolling upgrade of the TiDB cluster.
 This section describes how to upgrade your TiDB cluster to the "nightly" release.

 Before that, you need to get familiar with a `kubectl` sub-command `kubectl patch`.
 It applies a specification change directly to the running cluster resources.
 There are several different patch strategies, each of which has various capabilities, limitations, and allowed formats.
+For details, see [Kubernetes Patch](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/)

 ### Modify the TiDB cluster version